jackie4u/curatify/README.md

-# Dime Pub
+# Curatify
-Simple web RSS reader implemented with "ASP.NET Core Web App".
+A web application that curates various media sources, implemented with "ASP.NET Core Web App".
-It aggregates **RSS feeds as podcast channels** and populates **recent RSS items as episodes**.
+It aggregates **media sources such as podcast channels, YouTube videos, and blog posts** (RSS feeds) and populates **recent items**.

 <details>
   <summary>Table of Contents</summary>